sriramdasbalaji/AzureFunctions/readme.md

 ## Exercise 4:  Set up an Azure Function.

-In this exercise we will create **Azure Function App** from Azure portal.
 Azure Function App is the container that hosts the execution of individual functions.
 A function app lets you group functions as a logic unit for easier management, deployment, and sharing of resources.
-Then we will create Azure Functions project in PartsUnlimited Solution.
+In this exercise we will create **Azure Function App** from Azure portal and then we will create Azure Functions project in PartsUnlimited Solution using Visual Studio.

 The [Azure Function](https://azure.microsoft.com/en-in/services/functions/) created in this exercise will act as a switching proxy or mechanism to send public users to the API v1 and employees to the API v2.
 This Azure function will retrieve data from either API v1 or API v2 based on the user ID.
 Although we have used a simple condition here, this could also use more complex rules which could potentially be hidden behind another web api call.